American Hairless Terrier

 • Cushing’s disease

 Like a lot of terriers, American Hairless Terriers are quite intelligent, alert and playful.
 They also are a very affectionate breed of dog and get along well with children.
-They also have the determination and fearlessness of terriers and make perfect small guard dogs.
+They also have the determination and fearlessness of terriers and this makes them perfect small guard or alarm dogs.

-American Hairless Terriers are also inquisitive and feisty, as are most terriers.
+These Terriers are also inquisitive and feisty, as are most terriers.
 They are loving and enjoy spending time with their family members, although they can be territorial.
-They are good-natured with strangers and not too wary, or other pets such as cats.
+They are good-natured with strangers and not too wary of other pets such as cats.

-Like all terriers, they love playing, digging and chasing small animals and enjoy competing in fitness games.
+Like all terriers, they love playing, digging and chasing small animals.
+They simply enjoy competing in fitness or agility games.
 It is important that owners keep these behaviors in mind before purchasing a pet because catering to a terrier’s needs may be an underestimated task for a mild or casual pet owner.

 It is important that American Hairless Terrier puppies be socialized with humans and other animals at an early age.
 In rare cases they can sometimes be reserved with strangers and early socialization is important to ensure that they lead to consistent behavior later on.